webrcade/webrcade-docs/docs/feeds/tutorial.md

 # Feed Tutorial

-This tutorial walks through the various steps necessary to create a webЯcade feed.
+This tutorial walks through the various steps necessary to create a webЯcade feed manually.
 During this tutorial, many of the [Resources](./resources/index.md) (cloud-based services, content hosting, etc.) that have been proven to be compatible with the development of webЯcade feeds are utilized.

+!!! note
+    The [Feed Editor](../editor/index.md) provides a much simpler alternative to creating feeds manually.
+The editor interface allows for quickly creating webЯcade feeds without requiring any knowledge of the underlying document format.

 The [Format](./format.md) of webЯcade feeds is JSON (JavaScript Object Notation), which is a text-based format.
 Thus, all that is required to follow along and develop the feed document is a simple text-based editor.
 Alternatively, using a JSON-specific editor such as [Tutorials Point's Online JSON Editor](https://www.tutorialspoint.com/online_json_editor.htm){target=_blank} is recommended as it provides immediate feedback when errors are detected and allows for "beautifying" (reformatting) the document.